costajohnt/state-machine-blog-post/BLOG_POST.md

 ---

-In [Building a Traffic Light React App](https://johntcosta.hashnode.dev/building-a-traffic-light-react-app), I explored how naming states by their **business meaning** rather than their visual representation makes state machines more maintainable.
-Instead of `red-light-green-arrow`, we used `PriorityStraight` — a domain concept that scales as complexity grows.
+Back in 2022, I wrote [Building a Traffic Light React App](https://johntcosta.hashnode.dev/building-a-traffic-light-react-app) exploring how to model UI state as a finite state machine.
+The key insight was naming states by their **business meaning** rather than their visual representation, like `PriorityStraight` instead of `red-light-green-arrow`.

-This post takes those same ideas and applies them to a common React pattern: managing complex UI state with hooks.
+That post used class components and MobX.
+This post takes the same core ideas (state machines and domain-driven naming) and shows how to apply them in modern React with **function components, hooks, and TypeScript discriminated unions**.
 ## The Problem: Boolean Soup

 Here's a typical React component managing a blog post editor: